-- 8.1 Analyse hypothetical examples and scenarios in relation to the application of ERM, in both financial and non-financial contexts. - 8.1.1 Propose solutions and actions that are appropriate to the given context, with justification where required. - 8.1.2 Suggest possible reasons why certain actions have been chosen. - 8.1.3 Assess the implications of actions within a given scenario. - 8.1.4 Discuss the advantages and disadvantages of suggested actions, taking into account different perspectives.
+- 8.1 Analyse hypothetical examples and scenarios in relation to the application of ERM, in both financial and non-financial contexts, covering any or all of the risk types identified in 3.2.1. - 8.1.1 Propose solutions and actions that are appropriate to the given context and balance benefit against inherent cost, with justification where required. - 8.1.2 Suggest possible reasons why certain actions have been chosen. - 8.1.3 Assess the implications of actions within a given scenario. - 8.1.4 Discuss the advantages and disadvantages of suggested actions, taking into account different perspectives.